phpDocumentor/phpDocumentor/docs/references/phpdoc/tags/global.rst

 The function/method @global syntax MAY be used to document usage of global variables in a function, and MUST NOT have a $ starting the third word.
-The :term:`Type` will be ignored if a match is made between the declared global variable and a variable documented in the project.
+The Type will be ignored if a match is made between the declared global variable and a variable documented in the project.

 A parser SHOULD display the optional description unmodified.